AdamMc331/EspressoPatronum/presentation/EspressoPatronum.md

 ![inline](images/successful_registration.png)

-^ Console tells us what, not how.
+^ Console is what, not how.

 ---